 These are some of the different types of finance available.
 Each has their pros and cons, and so the circumstances of each business is critical in deciding which is the best financial structure.

-•Asset finance – Finance secured against physical assets that remain in the ownership of the finance firm until the payment is fully paid.
+•Asset finance – On balance sheet (can access Annual Investment Allowance).
+Finance secured against physical assets that remain in the ownership of the finance firm until the payment is fully paid.
 Examples are Hire Purchase, and Equipment Lease

 •Project finance – Finance for a specific project within a Special Purpose Vehicle, including capital, deployment, and maintenance

 •Grant funding – State sponsored funding won for specific objectives.
 These objectives might include technological and commercial integration, R&D, environmental, and productivity increases.

 •ESCo - Energy Saving Company – Finance is raised on the projected savings of an energy project.
 A co-owned company is set up, owned by the finance firm, and the bankable off-taker.
 Once the asset is paid for, the ESCo is dissolved

 •PPA – Power Purchase Agreement – Finance organised by a third party with the bankable (with a good credit risk) off-taker contractually obliged to pay a minimum amount, and the PPA provider obliged to provide a minimum amount of electricity.
 The payments can be index linked.